How to Wash Fruits and Vegetables

 When washing produce, it's important to remember that there are a variety of precautionary steps you should take.
 Before you get started, here are a few tips to keep in mind to make the process easier:

 - Wash your hands with soap for 20 seconds or longer

 - Designate and sanitize a produce washing station

 - Remove produce from bags and boxes immediately

 - Do not use hand soap, bleach, or alcohol on produce

 How to Wash Vegetables

 There are two common methods used for washing produce.
 Softer produce or leafy greens should be cleaned using a soaking method, while firmer-skinned vegetables can be cleaned using a spray solution.
-We'll outline these two methods of cleaning fruits and veggies, so you can serve your customers safe, fresh foods.
+Below, we’ll outline these two methods of cleaning fruits and veggies so you can serve your customers safe, fresh foods.